 I speak about the public artwork I created, entitled The Eroding House, as a part of the Winter is Alive! event of artists responding to climate change.

 The child version of me would have geeked out about getting featured on PBS, and I suppose the adult me is pretty stoked too.
-Thanks for interviewing me for the show, Wisconsin Life!
+Thanks for interviewing me for the show, PBS: Wisconsin Life!

 From Nyob Zoo: "Watch this inspiring story of Jenie Gao an amazing mural artist that created this beautiful mural through her cultural roots.
 Thank you to Milwaukee's Near West Side for fostering positive impact and Diversity, Equity and Inclusion in our community through community art."
 Nyob Zoo Milwaukee's mission is to provide impactful news to enrich the lives of under-served Hmong Americans, Southeast Asian Americans, and Pacific Islanders, Wisconsin communities and beyond.